ZeqiW/Mean_Variance_Portfolio/README.md

 C++, openMP, Monte-Carlo, Eigen to realize mean-variance portfolio

-In cpp, we randomly choose three stocks to make sure our programs performing well
+In .cpp, we randomly choose three stocks to make sure our programs performing well